h2oai/sparkling-water/README.md

 Build a package which can be submitted to Spark cluster:
 ```
-./gradlew shadowJar
+./gradlew assemble
 ```

-Configure location of your Spark cluster or use default `local-cluster[3,2,1024]`
+Configure location of your Spark cluster, for example; `local-cluster[3,2,1024]`
 ```
-export MASTER="spark://localhost:7077"
+export MASTER="local-cluster[3,2,1024]"
 ```

+> To use local Spark cluster, please use `spark://localhost:7077`

 And run example:
 ```
 bin/run-example.sh
 ```

-> Default address of Spark cluster is `local-cluster[3,2,1024]` causing creation of an embedded cluster consisting of 3 workers.
+> In this example, Spark cluster is described by the location `local-cluster[3,2,1024]` which causes creation of an embedded cluster consisting of 3 workers.

 ## Sparkling shell